openshift-labs/cloud-native-guides/thorntail-che.md

 #### Creating a RESTful Service

 Thorntail uses JAX-RS standard for building REST services.
-In the project explorer in CodeReady Workspaces, replace the Java class named  `InventoryResource` from **inventory-thorntail > src > main > java > com.redhat.cloudnative.inventory** with the following content:
+In the project explorer in CodeReady Workspaces, right-click on **inventory-thorntail > src > main > java > com.redhat.cloudnative.inventory** and then on **New > Java Class**.
+Enter `InventoryResource` as the Java class name.

 ~~~java
 package com.redhat.cloudnative.inventory;